The history of the monkeys - and a trip to Denmark.

 Bettina Buchwald says: "I have seen with my own eyes how this factory makes a very big difference to their employees every day"

-So do you when you buy these beautiful monkeys.
+You do too when you buy these beautiful monkeys.